CaseyLabs/aws-ec2-ebs-automatic-snapshot-powershell/README.md

 AWS Access Key ID: (Enter in the IAM credentials generated above.)
 AWS Secret Access Key: (Enter in the IAM credentials generated above.)
-Default region name: (The region that this instance is currently in: i.e. us-east-1, eu-west-1, etc.)
+Default region name: (The region that this instance is in: i.e. us-east-1, eu-west-1, etc.)
 Default output format: (Enter "text".)
 ```